polypixeldev/Singularity/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for Singularity
-title: "feature: [FEATURE]"
+title: 'feature: [FEATURE]'
 labels: enhancement
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**